 Now 30 minutes passed as they had deep discussions in Arabic.
 I was getting anxious as I looked at my watch.
 Finally, they relented and directed a young boy to go and buy my entrance ticket.
 He returned 20 minutes later with bad news – all 150 tickets have already sold.

 The silver lining

 I was so angry and annoyed as that was the only goal I wanted to achieve that day.
 I looked at the camel owner and then my driver.
 Their delay tactic worked, they won.
-So I reluctantly went on a camel ride instead, after some haggling.
+So I reluctantly went on a camel ride instead, after some haggling of course.
+Luckily I was pleasantly surprised.
+The disappointment turned into a gift.
 If it wasn’t for the following photos that my guide took, I wouldn’t have left a tip.

 Aswan – The supermarket sting

 To save some money, I decided to go to the local supermarket to stock up on breakfast and lunch items.
 I always like to look in local supermarkets to see what they have as I like trying different foods.